ballerburg9005/wikipedia-live-telnet/README.md

 ```
 ## Development

-# use the testing branch for any PRs!
+# use the "testing" branch for any PRs!

 If you change server.py use this at the end of your first query.
 I worked with Grok-3, o1 and i3-mini-high:
 ```